Deep probabilistic programming

 Bayesian inference based on

-Stein mixtures.
+Stein mixtures (SMI).
 In Stein mixtures,

 each Stein particle serves as the parameters of a distribution,